When a school is not a place and a classroom is not a space

 For many students, especially those of you in your final year, the end is compromised and technology can’t replace it.
 We do not know how long this ordeal will last.
 We need to find ways to celebrate your great efforts and we wish you well as you move on.
 Our communities need to work with our schools to help make that happen.

-– An editorial from the Adams ECM Publishers Editorial Board.
-Reactions welcome.
-Send to: editorial.board@ecm-inc.com.
+An editorial from the Adams ECM Publishers Editorial Board.
+The Forest Lake Times is a newspaper of APG-ECM.
+Reactions welcome at editorial.board@ecm-inc.com..

 Post a comment as